rock-the-vote/Voter-Registration-Tool-API-Docs/source/index.html.md

 `POST /api/v4/registrant_reports.json`

-Returns report record with ID and URL for checking report status
+Returns a status_url to call to check on the report progress.
+Calls to that URL will return a download_url in the response once the report is complete.

 Parameter | Type | Notes
 --------- | ---- | -----